 Some local pastors serve churches on a part-time basis.
 Some of them are bi-vocational and are unable to attend a Regional Course of Study school.
 In such cases, where numbers make it sustainable, The Division of Ordained Ministry authorizes a regional school to have an extension site.
 These classes are available in a week end format.

 Extension School (PDF)

-Most of the basic Course of Study classes are available by correspondence and online formats through the General Board of Higher Education and Ministry (GBHEM) and through some course of study programs.
+Most of the basic Course of Study classes are available in online formats through the General Board of Higher Education and Ministry (GBHEM) and through some course of study programs.
 By Discipline, no more than one-half of the classes may be taken in this format. ¶322.1(3) Courses completed online during COVID-19 will be treated as in-person or hybrid and will be exempt from the online maximum of 10 classes.

 After completing the basic Course of Study, a local pastor may choose to continue the process toward Provisional membership through the Advanced Course of Study.
 It includes 32 hours of Masters level education in a seminary recognized by the University Senate.
 It must include United Methodist History, United Methodist Doctrine and United Methodist Polity (¶324.6d).

 The Division of Ordained Ministry offers the United Methodist studies online.